vegger/BA_ZHAW/README.md

 ## Disclaimer
 - The data pipeline and the model trainings were executed in the [lightning.ai](https://lightning.ai/) environment.
 Sometimes there were Cuda memory errors, then the VM had to be restarted for it to work again.
 - In Windows environment it was observed that the creation of the PhysicoChemical properties can lead to problems, in this case Assertion Error is thrown, which says that a scalar has the length 88 instead of 101.
 The authors are thrilled to know why.
 - **Attention** if one uses a legacy checkpoint of the Paired Vanilla model (vanilla_model.py) provided in the shared files.
-The checkpoints contain a unnecessary building block, namely "multihead_attn_physico" which must NOT be used.
-Filter therefore the state_dict, as shown in the vanilla_evaluate.py:
+The checkpoints contain a unnecessary building block, namely "multihead_attn_physico" which must **NOT** be used.
+Filter therefore the state_dict, as shown after if one would use the checkpoints to reproduce the results:

   `filtered_state_dict = {k: v for k, v in state_dict.items() if "multihead_attn_physico" not in k}`